CPJKU/accompanion/README.md

 The code in this package is licensed under the Apache 2.0 Licence.
 For details, please see the [LICENSE](https://github.com/CPJKU/accompanion/blob/main/LICENSE) file.

-The scores, data and sample trained models included in this repository are licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).
+The data and trained models included in this repository are licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).

-Data and model files usually have (but are not limited to) .match, .musicxml, .npy, .npz, .h5, .hdf5, .pkl, .pth or .mat file extensions.
+Data and model files usually have (but are not limited to) .match, .npy, .npz, .h5, .hdf5, .pkl, .pth or .mat file extensions.

 If you want to include any of these files (or a variation or modification thereof) or technology which utilizes them in a commercial product, please contact [Gerhard Widmer](https://www.jku.at/en/institute-of-computational-perception/about-us/people/gerhard-widmer/).